 Arm Knitting went viral a number of years ago.
 This kind of knitting is on a massive scale, instead of knitting needles, you use your arms.

 By no means is the knitted fabric created minimalist.
-The arm knitting yarns that work best are ‘Jumbo’ “Chunky’ or ‘Bulky’.
+The arm knitting yarns that work best are ‘Jumbo 7’ “Chunky’ or ‘Bulky’.
 A form of extreme knitting, without the giant sized needles often made of PVC-pipe.
 Using forearms instead of knitting needles.